illinoistech-itm/jhajek/itmo-453/syllabus/syllabus.md

 **Blackboard:** The course will make intensive use of Blackboard [http://blackboard.iit.edu/](http://blackboard.iit.edu/ "Course Document Mangement Site URL") for communications, assignment submissions, group project coordination, providing online resources and administering examinations.
 All remote students will view the course lectures online via Blackboard, and online readings and other course material will be found on Blackboard.

 **Assignments:**

-Project/Examination: There will be 6 chapter review questions, 6 graded labs, 2 Mini Projects, 1 Final project, 1 Mid-term, 1 Final Exam

-All Work will be submitted to GitHub to a private repository that you will be given access to

 **Grading:** Grading criteria for (undergrad course number) students will be as follows: